 III.
-Modifications to Existing Datasets.
+Modifications to Existing Datasets

-State Religion.
+State religion.
 Barro and McCleary 2005.
 Barro and McCleary’s data on official state religions covers 1900, 1970, and 2000.
 We used their 1970 data for our 1975 time point and their 2000 data for our 2005 time point (after verifying and correcting for any changes in state religion in intervening years).
 In order to fill in our 1985 and 1995 data points, we investigated cases of change in state religion between 1970 and 2000.
 There were two: Ireland abandoned its state religion in 1972 and Sweden in 2001.
 In addition, we recoded three cases that Barro and McCleary report disagreement with their data source (Barrett’s World Christian Encyclopedia): Spain (1978 constitutional change disestablishing Roman Catholicism), Portugal (1976 constitution), and Italy (1984 concordat).

 Religious legislation.
 Religion and the State Dataset Round 2 (Fox 2008, 2013).
 We modified the RAS index of “Specific Types of Religious Legislation.”
 According to the 2012 codebook, “This category refers to laws or government policies which legislate or otherwise support aspects of religion.
 This includes diverse laws and policies including the direct legislation of religious precepts, funding religion, religious monopolies on aspects of policy or law, and giving clergy and religious institution official powers or influence.”
 For our measure, we deleted laws related to family, personal status, and women’s rights to avoid endogeneity.